Preeti2095/twitter_scrapping/README.md

 # Twitter_Scrapping
 - In this repository i scraped twitter data on tending NFTs as a part of dphi bitsCrunch hackathon challenge.
-- For this selenium is being used as twitter api's wee giving errors.
+- For this selenium is being used as twitter api's were giving errors.
 - All the csv files created using selenium only.

+# Collected Features
+- username
+- twitter handle
+- tweet body
+- likes count
+- re tweet count
+- comments count